Rukmini-Meda/WriterIo/README.md

 ## Note

-- MONGO_URI should be replaced with your Mongodb Atlas string
+- MONGO_URI should be replaced with your Mongodb Atlas string in .env

 ## Contributors